 From Ishtar to Eostre: Reframing the Near Eastern Origins of an Anglo Saxon Goddess by author Steff V. Scott

-The Passover is celebrated very differently.
+The Hebrew Passover is celebrated very differently.

-Leviticus 23: 4-7 “‘These are the Lord’s appointed festivals, the sacred assemblies you are to proclaim at their appointed times: 5 The Lord’s Passover begins at twilight on the fourteenth day of the first month.
+Leviticus 23:4-7 “‘These are the Lord’s appointed festivals, the sacred assemblies you are to proclaim at their appointed times: 5 The Lord’s Passover begins at twilight on the fourteenth day of the first month.
 6 On the fifteenth day of that month the Lord’s Festival of Unleavened Bread begins; for seven days you must eat bread made without yeast.
 7 On the first day hold a sacred assembly and do no regular work.

 Tammuz and Ishtar!